oscar-artez/oscar-artez/README.md

 # 💫 About Me:
 I am a front end developer.
-Lover of cats and music.<br><br>I have 3 years of experience as a Front End Web developer. <br>I am currently taking courses about React Native and Jest.
+Lover of cats and music.<br><br>I have 3 years of experience as a Front End Web developer. <br>I am currently taking courses about React Native and Nodejs

 ## 🌐 Socials: